Archive-663/lensAdapters/Olympus PEN-F/SHIFT/README.md

 - M1.6 requires M1.4 bore followed by an M1.6 tap.
 - M1.8 or M2 bore on Rotator part.

-When assembling the rotating and shift assemblies use synthetic grease similar to Super Lube PTFE or keycap lube to make the shift and rotate function smoother.
+When assembling the rotating, and shift assemblies use synthetic grease similar to Super Lube PTFE or keycap lube to make the shift and rotate function smoother.
 It will help with parts longevity as well.
+Additionally, grease the threads on the machine screw to allow for smoother engagement.

 ### Help support Archive 663 with a dontation or monthly sub